 Does LegalWills.ca allow you to prepare a holographic Will?

 At LegalWills.ca we allow you to prepare your own Will.
 The final document will have very little handwriting on any of the pages.
-Only the last page will have your signature, the date and the number of pages handwritten.
+Only the last page will have your signature, the date, and the number of pages handwritten.
 It will also have the names and addresses of your witnesses handwritten.
 Every other piece of text in your Will created at LegalWills.ca will be typed (technically, printed on a printer).

 By now, you probably understand that this is not a holographic Will.
 It is a Will that has typed elements to it, so in order to make it a legal Last Will and Testament, it must be signed in the presence of two witnesses.
-Once it is signed, and two witnesses have signed it, then it is a fully legal Will accepted in all Provinces and Territories.
+Once it is signed, and two witnesses have signed it, then it is a fully legal Will accepted in all provinces and territories.

 When should I use a holographic Will?

 Earlier on in this article we referenced the Last Will and Testament written on the back of a McDonald’s napkin.
 It was accepted as a legal document by the courts.
 But that wasn’t an easy process for the family.
 The document had to be submitted to the courts, and a judge had to make a ruling.
-It’s possible that the ruling may be appealed.
+It is possible that the ruling may be appealed.
 I can assure you that when this napkin was presented to the probate courts, it would not have been readily accepted.
-Also, as we previously noted, although legal, the document was an extremely poorly drafted Will.
+Also as we previously noted, although legal, the document was an extremely poorly drafted Will.

 The only time that you should ever contemplate preparing a holographic Will is if you are absolutely desperate.
-When you have unfortunately procrastinated on preparing your Will throughout your lifetime, and you have now found yourself in a life-or-death situation, and you have no access to any witnesses.
+Such as you have unfortunately procrastinated on preparing your Will throughout your lifetime, and you have now found yourself in a life-or-death situation, and you have no access to any witnesses.
 With luck, you have a notebook and pen, and hopefully your assets are in a Canadian jurisdiction that accepts holographic Wills.
 In this case a holographic Will may be your best option.

-The best way to Prepare your Will
+The best way to prepare your Will

 There are much better approaches to preparing your Will than a holographic Will.
 An increasing number of people are turning to online Will writing services like the one offered at LegalWills.ca